So if that sparkle comes in the shape of a chicken or two - so much the better!

 It comes in a beautiful presentation box, which makes it absolutely ideal as a gift, and it's surprisingly inexpensive given the lovely quality.

-If you're looking for a good quality ornament with a chicken theme which could be passed down from one generation to another, this bauble is ideal.
+If you're looking for a good quality ornament with a chicken theme which could be passed down from one generation to another, this bauble is the one I’d suggest.

 Don't miss out.
-This isn't a mass-produced ornament, and it will sell out very quickly.
+This isn't a mass-produced ornament, and it sells out very quickly each year.

-With thanks to my brother Will and nephew William for the pics!
+With thanks to my brother Will and youngest nephew William for the pics!

 To buy this tree decoration, click on the image or on this link now.